angelolab/toffy/README.md

 conda env create -f environment.yml
 ```

+This creates a *Python 3.8* environment named `toffy_env`.
+You can view everything that gets installed by looking at the `environment.yml` file.

 ### Using the repo
 Once you're ready to use the repo, enter the following commands.